-Colorectal cancer generally develops very slowly.
+Colorectal cancer, commonly known as colon cancer, generally develops very slowly.
 A person can have the cancer for years without showing any symptoms.

 Screening aims to detect and treat colorectal cancer before the onset of signs and symptoms.
 Usually, at the time of screening, the cancer is at an early stage and the chances of curing it are higher.